 France is great for buying ingredients, with a large selection of locally and internationally sourced foods.
 People shop at their local small vendors on a daily basis, so you will usually find a local boulangerie for breads and pastries and a grocer for fresh vegetables, as well as a supermarché for bigger shopping trips.
-Campsite shops provide you with the basics at larger campsites.
+Campsite shops provide the basics at larger campsites.

 Will my food taste as good as when I cook at home?

 Yes!
 Your food will taste as good as it does at home, maybe even better!
-There is something about making food outside under the stars that makes even a cheese sandwich seem more than just a cheese sandwich.
+There is something about making food outside under the stars that makes even a cheese sandwich seem tastier than just a cheese sandwich.
 If you haven’t tried campsite cooking yet, you’re in for a treat!